liamchalcroft/hypernets/readme.md

 To get you started we compiled two simple to follow examples:
 - run a training with the 3d full resolution U-Net on the Hippocampus dataset.
 See [here](documentation/training_example_Hippocampus.md).
-- run inference with nnU-Net's pretrained models on the Prostate dataset.
+- run inference with hypunet's pretrained models on the Prostate dataset.
 See [here](documentation/inference_example_Prostate.md).

 Usability not good enough?
 Let us know!

-# Extending or Changing nnU-Net
+# Extending or Changing hypunet
 Please refer to [this](documentation/extending_hypunet.md) guide.

 # Information on run time and potential performance bottlenecks.